chocolateboy/jquery-highlighter/README.md

 | day/days       |     24 * 60 * 60 |
 | week/weeks     | 7 * 24 * 60 * 60 |

-These pairs can be combined e.g.:
+These pairs can be combined, e.g.:

 ```javascript
 {